grsmv/clio/README.md

 Get ("/books/*", Books)
 ```

-So it can match, for example such URL as `/books/12`.
-This irregular parts of pattern is accessible as content of slice, returned by `Splat()` function.
+So it can match, for example URLs like `/books/12`.
+This irregular part of pattern is accessible as content of slice, returned by `Splat()` function.
-Pattern also can hold few irregular parts:
+Pattern can also hold few irregular parts:

 ``` go
 Get ("/books/*/download/*", BooksDownload)